Newcastle upon Tyne Hospitals NHS Foundation Trust

 Newcastle upon Tyne Hospitals NHS Foundation Trust is one of the Shelford Group of University Teaching Hospitals and an NHS Foundation Trust.
 It provides acute medical services in Newcastle upon Tyne, England, at Royal Victoria Infirmary and Freeman Hospital, the Campus for Ageing and Vitality (the former Newcastle General Hospital site), Newcastle Dental Hospital, Newcastle Fertility Centre and the Northern Genetics Service.
+The Great North Children's Hospital also is part of the trust and is located linked with RVI on the same site.

-The Private Finance Initiative scheme at the Trust is a 38-year deal with Healthcare Support (Newcastle) Ltd, a special purpose vehicle formed in 2005 involving the Commonwealth Bank of Australia, Equion and Laing O'Rourke, Interserve and Innisfree Ltd. In 2014, there was a dispute between the Trust and Laing O'Rourke over two clinical office buildings.
+The Private Finance Initiative scheme at the trust is a 38-year deal with Healthcare Support (Newcastle) Ltd, a special purpose vehicle formed in 2005 involving the Commonwealth Bank, Equion and Laing O'Rourke, Interserve and Innisfree Ltd. In 2014, there was a dispute between the trust and Laing O'Rourke over two clinical office buildings.

 Performance

-The Trust was highlighted by NHS England as having 4 (the most at any Trust) of the 148 reported never events in the period from April to September 2013.
+The trust was highlighted by NHS England as having 4 (the most at any Trust) of the 148 reported never events in the period from April to September 2013.

 The trust was rated outstanding by the Care Quality Commission in June 2016.
 It is fifth trust and first teaching hospital to be put in this category.

 At the end of March 2017, the trust was confirmed as one of four additional NHS Global Digital Exemplars; joining the twelve announced in September 2016.
 In July 2018 it had 603 fax machines - more than any other trust in England.

 It is one of the biggest providers of specialised services in England, which generated an income of £342.6 million in 2014/5.